2014 Coppa Italia final

-The 2014 Coppa Italia Final decided the winner of the 2013–14 Coppa Italia, the 67th season of Italy's main football cup.
+The 2014 Coppa Italia final decided the winner of the 2013–14 Coppa Italia, Italy's main football cup.
 It was played on 3 May 2014 at the Stadio Olimpico in Rome, between Fiorentina and Napoli.
 Napoli won the game 3–1, with two early goals from Lorenzo Insigne and a late third by substitute Dries Mertens, although they had Gökhan Inler sent off in the second half.
 Juan Manuel Vargas scored Fiorentina's goal.

 As Napoli qualified for the UEFA Champions League by their league position, Fiorentina as runners-up qualified for the Group Stage of the 2014–15 UEFA Europa League.
 This was the last season in which cup runners-up could qualify for the Europa League if the winner had already qualified for the Champions League.
 Napoli went on to play in the 2014 Supercoppa Italiana against the 2013–14 Serie A champions Juventus, and won.

 The final was marred by pre-match violence, which delayed the scheduled kick-off time.
 Three Napoli fans were shot, one of whom died following a two-month coma.
 Club President Aurelio De Laurentiis dedicated Napoli's victory to the wounded fans.